-All activities will be delivered in compliance with Title VI and in accordance with Environmental Justice initiatives as well as working to advance Ladders of Opportunity with emphasis being given to programs that benefit underserved communities in our service area.

-i.
-Pursue opportunities to encourage, provide, and/or implement TDM strategies that help existing and relocating employees' commute and travel choices.

-Product/Outcome 1: Provide resources and technical assistance to employers pursuing TDM strategies, assist employers and employees in utilizing commuter benefits and incentives, and recognize employers through recognition programs as available.

-ii.
-Conduct outreach to employers regarding TDM and travel alternatives, and arrange for Transit Days, Transportation Fairs, or similar events at employer, social services, or other organization sites.

-Product/Outcome 1: Participate in fairs, events, and other related campaigns focused on promoting TDM at employer, social services, or other organization sites and support those sites with TDM strategies and data collection or reporting.
+- i.
+Pursue opportunities to encourage, provide, and/or implement TDM strategies that help existing and relocating employees' commute and travel choices. - o Product/Outcome 1: Provide resources and technical assistance to employers pursuing TDM strategies, assist employers and employees in utilizing commuter benefits and incentives, and recognize employers through recognition programs as available. - ii.
+Conduct outreach to employers regarding TDM and travel alternatives, and arrange for Transit Days, Transportation Fairs, or similar events at employer, social services, or other organization sites. - o Product/Outcome 1: Participate in fairs, events, and other related campaigns focused on promoting TDM at employer, social services, or other organization sites and support those sites with TDM strategies and data collection or reporting.

-i.
-Act as liaison between employers and the NJTPA for outreach to the business community, as requested and in coordination with the NJTPA.

-- Product/Outcome 1: Maintain relationships with worksites in our service area, including worksite data and contact lists, facilitate discussions and interactions between worksites and the NJTPA. - Product/Outcome 2: Solicit feedback from and actively engage with employers on available transit services and employee transportation challenges to inform and implement TDM activities at worksites.
+- i.
+Act as liaison between employers and the NJTPA for outreach to the business community, as requested and in coordination with the NJTPA. - o Product/Outcome 1: Maintain relationships with worksites in our service area, including worksite data and contact lists, facilitate discussions and interactions between worksites and the NJTPA. - o Product/Outcome 2: Solicit feedback from and actively engage with employers on available transit services and employee transportation challenges to inform and implement TDM activities at worksites.